Outer Wilds is about backpacking in outer space

 You are instructed to get some launch codes for your real rocket ship, and you have to make your way through the woods to an observatory.

 There, you find artifacts from an ancient alien race called the Nomai.
-You can inspect those artifacts, but you won’t find any real answers immediately.
+You can inspect those artifacts, but you won’t find any real answers at first.
 You wonder what happened to the Nomai.
 As you explore, the ambient music makes you feel a sense of wonder.

 Once you get into your ship, you could fly around the solar system for a while.
 Each planet is only about hundreds of meters in diameter, and they’re reminiscent of Super Mario Galaxy’s planets.
 It’s a pretty small solar system, “but there’s a deceptive amount in it,” Beachum said.